Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 Marquette vs. Michigan State Betting Trends

-- Marquette has compiled a 21-12-0 record against the spread this season.
+- Marquette has compiled a 21-12-0 ATS record so far this year.

-- So far this season, 16 out of the Golden Eagles' 33 games have gone over the point total.

-- Michigan State has won 15 games against the spread this season, while failing to cover 15 times.
+- Golden Eagles games have hit the over 16 out of 33 times this season.

 Marquette Futures Odds

-- Marquette's national championship odds (+1500) place it 10th-best in the country, but according to computer rankings it is only 12th-best.
+- Marquette's national championship odds (+1600) place it 12th-best in college basketball, but according to computer rankings it is only 13th-best.

-- Oddsmakers have moved the Golden Eagles' national championship odds up from +16000 at the start of the season to +1500.
-Among all teams in the country, that is the 37th-biggest change.
+- The Golden Eagles' national championship odds have jumped from +16000 at the start of the season to +1600, the 36th-biggest change among all teams.

-- With odds of +1500, Marquette has been given a 6.2% chance of winning the national championship.
+- Based on its moneyline odds, Marquette has a 5.9% chance of winning the national championship.

 Michigan State Futures Odds